anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The voucher response format is as indicated in the submitted Accept header fields or based on the MASA's prior understanding of proper format for this pledge.
-Specifically for the pledge-responder-mode the "application/voucher-jose+json" as defined in {{I-D.richardson-anima-jose-voucher}} is applied.
+Specifically for the pledge-responder-mode the "application/voucher-jws+json" as defined in {{I-D.ietf-anima-jws-voucher}} is applied.
 The syntactic details of vouchers are described in detail in
 {{RFC8366}}. {{MASA-vr}} shows an example of the contents of a voucher.